Larger Than Life: Inside The Modena Home of The Great Italian Tenor, Luciano Pavarotti

 Whether you’re a fan of opera or not - whether you love Luciano Pavarotti or have never heard of one of the great Italian tenors of our time (gasp!) - there’s a tour of his home in Modena, Italy you should include when you visit Bologna for the first time.
 It's also one of the many popular day trips from Bologna on its own or as part of a combined Ferrari and Pavarotti tour.

-This post contains affiliate links.
+This post may contain affiliate links.
 If you click on a link and make a purchase, we make a small commission at no extra cost to you.

 Pavarotti was undeniably one of the greatest Italian opera singers, who not only influenced the world of opera, but successfully crossed over into pop music as well.
 In fact, that crossover brought him many new fans and introduced opera to new generations.
 Though I’m not a diehard opera fan, I do love Italian arias from the classic operas written by Verdi, Puccini, and others.
 There’s something that just moves you to the core when a voice like Pavarotti’s hits deep in your soul.
 Hearing him perform his greatest aria Nessun Dorma will captivate — and if you’re lucky — convert you, I promise!
 It’s beautiful.
 But I have to admit, when he began singing unlikely duets with pop stars I was already listening to...that's when I became a big fan.